How to Apply for a Credit Card for the First Time

 1. Paycheck Advance is For eligible customers only.
 Your actual available Paycheck Advance amount will be displayed to you in the mobile app and may change from time to time.
 Conditions and eligibility may vary and are subject to change at any time, at the sole discretion of Finco Advance LLC, which offers this optional feature.
 Finco Advance LLC is a financial technology company, not a bank.
 Expedited disbursement of your Paycheck Advance is an optional feature that is subject to an Instant Access Fee and may not be available to all users.
 Expedited disbursements may take up to an hour.
 For more information, please refer to Paycheck Advance Terms and Conditions.

-2. Current is a financial technology company, not a bank.
-Banking services provided by Choice Financial Group, Member FDIC, and Cross River Bank, Member FDIC.
-The Current Visa® Debit Card is issued by Choice Financial Group pursuant to a license from Visa U.S.A.
-Inc. and may be used everywhere Visa debit cards are accepted.
-The Current Visa® secured charge card is issued by Cross River Bank pursuant to a license from Visa U.S.A.
-Inc. and may be used everywhere Visa credit cards are accepted.
-Please see the back of your Card for its issuing bank.
-Current Individual Account required to apply for the Current Visa® secured charge card.
+3. Current is a financial technology company, not an FDIC-insured bank.
+FDIC insurance up to $250,000 only covers the failure of an FDIC-insured bank.
+Certain conditions must be satisfied for pass-through deposit insurance coverage to apply.
+Banking services provided by Choice Financial Group, Member FDIC, and/or Cross River Bank, Member FDIC.
+The Current Visa® Debit Card, which may be issued by Choice Financial Group and/or Cross River Bank, and the Current Visa® secured charge card, which is issued by Cross River Bank, are all issued pursuant to licenses from Visa U.S.A.
+Inc. and may be used everywhere Visa debit or credit cards are accepted.
+A Current debit account is required to apply for the Current Visa® secured charge card.
 Independent approval required.

 4. Faster access to funds is based on comparison of traditional banking policies and deposit of paper checks from employers and government agencies versus deposits made electronically.
 Direct deposit and earlier availability of funds is subject to timing of payer’s submission of deposits.